AN INVITATION FOR GANG SPECIALIST PRESENTERS:

 If you need audio equipment, we have an assortment of computer speakers that can be checked out of the Goodwill Ambassador's Equipment Room, you will need to check in with them when you first arrive at the conference.
 Some audio equipment like the large and powerful speakers (we have a few of the Bose Sound Dock speakers, has connector to iPod or iPhone) need to be reserved at the Equipment Room if you want it set up in advance in your room, so check in with them Sunday evening or Monday morning.
 If you need to buy your own connector cables or anything for your laptop there is a BestBuy right across the street from the conference hotel.
 You need to go to the equipment room as soon as you get to the conference to check in with them if you want any sound system or speakers.
 Feel free to bring your own speakers even your own LCD or data projector if you like.

 You can also get help with “creative ideas” for a new session proposal.
-We already know what some of the “need areas are”, so you can get good feedback and counseling from the NGCRC on the type of session that will be “popular” and well attended in 2025.
+We already know what some of the “need areas are”, so you can get good feedback and counseling from the NGCRC on the type of session that will be “popular” and well attended in 2026.
 We can do this interactively with you on the phone, again, just call (708) 258-9111 and ask to speak to someone from the 2025 Curriculum Committee.
 Or leave a number, and someone will call you.
-You will find more information about the call for presenters below.
-Note: The call for presenters will likely end early this year, as we had over N = 100 different sessions in the 2024 program.
+You will find more information about the call for presenters at the NGCRC website (www.ngcrc.com).
+Note Bene: The call for presenters will likely end early this year, as we had over N = 100 different sessions in the 2025 program.
 So act now if you are interested.
-Our goal is to have a larger than normal number of sessions for the 2025 program, and maybe your session will be part of this history making event.
+Our goal is to have a larger than normal number of sessions for the 2026 program, and maybe your session will be part of this history making event.

-You want to act quickly on this invitation to become a presenter at the 2025 NGCRC conference.
+You want to act quickly on this invitation to become a presenter at the 2026 NGCRC conference.
 We are planning on some new and exciting events this year.
-You want to become a part of this exciting 2025 Conference.
-Please note, though, that no financial incentives of any kind (including waiver of registration fees) can be offered.
+You want to become a part of this exciting 2026 Conference.
+Please note, though, that no financial incentives of any kind can be offered.
 Presenters will be expected to be registered for the conference, unless special arrangements are made.

 The presentations may vary in length from a minimum of one hour to a maximum of three hours.
 Most sessions are one or two hours in length.
 You will need to select a title that accurately reflects what people will learn in the session; you need to specify how long the session will last in duration; you need to decide which “tracks” your session will give credit for; you need to provide a short “abstract” or description of what the session will cover; and you need to provide a short "bio" about yourself.